Roman dodecahedron: Discoveries

-The first dodecahedron to be recorded was presented to the Society of Antiquaries of London on the 28th of June 1739 and was reported to have been found in a field in Aston, Hertfordshire, England.
-Since then, about 130 similar objects have been found in Austria, Belgium, France, Germany, Hungary, Luxembourg, the Netherlands, Switzerland and the United Kingdom, but not in the Roman heartland in Italy.
+The first Roman dodecahedron to be recorded was presented to the Society of Antiquaries of London on 28 June 1739 and was reported to have been found in a field in Aston, Hertfordshire, England.
+Since then, about 130 similar objects have been found in Austria, Belgium, France, Germany, Hungary, Luxembourg, the Netherlands, Switzerland, and the United Kingdom, but not in the Roman heartland in Italy.
+The southeasternmost findspot for a dodecahedron is in Deonica, Serbia.
+Fragments of two dodecahedra discovered in modern Slovakia, near Chotín and Hurbanovo, were found outside of the boundaries of the Roman empire.

 In 2023, a dodecahedron in excellent condition was found by amateur archeologists in the small village of Norton Disney in Lincolnshire, UK, bringing the total to 33 such objects found on the territory of Roman Britain.
 It was on display at the Lincoln Museum, Lincolnshire, until October 2024.

-The archaeological context in which the dodecahedra have been found is often uncertain.
+The archaeological context in which dodecahedra have been found is often uncertain.
 Where it is known, the context is commonly military or funerary; other discoveries have been in baths, a theatre, a coin hoard, and on a riverbed.
 They were mostly made in Gaul between the second and fourth centuries AD.
-One dodecahedron was found in a tomb alongside a bone object which might have been a kind of handle; however it was in too bad a condition to excavate and preserve.
+One dodecahedron was found in a tomb alongside a bone object that might have been a kind of handle; however, it was in too bad a condition to excavate and preserve.